 Job Status: Full Time, Seasonal Summer Employee, Average 40 hours per week

-Summer Camp Schedule: Summer Camp is weekly June 1st - Aug 13th.
+Summer Camp Schedule: Summer Camp is weekly June 5th - August 11th.
+(9 weeks total)

-Applications are accepted and reviewed on a rolling basis until February 15th, so we recommend getting your application in as soon as possible.
+Applications are accepted and reviewed on a rolling basis until March 19th.
+We recommend getting your application in as soon as possible for full consideration.
 Position will remain open until filled.

 Growing Gardens’ Summer Environmental Educator works to deliver high quality summer camp education programs.
-Educators co-lead a group of 15 campers each week and teach them about our garden and all it has to offer through lessons, activities, crafts, games and basic cooking at our Boulder farm site.
-Working with the Summer Camp Coordinator, educators are responsible for preparing camp and leading children through activities.
-Summer Environmental Educators are essential in setting and attaining programming goals and objectives and developing new curriculum.
+Educators co-lead a group of 15 campers each week and teach students about our garden and all it has to offer through lessons, activities, crafts, games and basic cooking.
+Working with the Education Program Coordinator, educators are responsible for preparing camp and leading children through activities.
+Summer Environmental Educators are essential in setting and attaining programming goals and objectives.

 Major Functions and Accountabilities

-A note about working with us in the time of Covid-19:
+A note about working here in the time of Covid-19:

 Growing Gardens prohibits and will not tolerate discrimination or harassment and will take affirmative measures to ensure against them, especially if they are carried out on the basis of race, color, religion, sex, age, marital status, national origin, disability, status as a veteran or disabled veteran, neurodiversity, personal appearance, sexual orientation, gender identity or expression, family responsibilities, genetic information, matriculation or political affiliation.
 This policy applies to all employees or potential employees, volunteers, participants, members of the Growing Gardens Board of Directors, people who serve on Growing Gardens’ committees, and anyone attending Growing Gardens’ events.
 This policy extends to all aspects of employment at Growing Gardens, including hiring, transfer, promotion, training, working conditions, policies, compensation, evaluation, discipline and termination.